MintaYLu/DDN/README.md

  Gene 2 |    #     |    #     |    #
  Gene 3 |    #     |    #     |    #

-* Input file format: *.txt
-* The output file: *.csv
+* Output file:
+	* Differential edges: filename_diffedges.csv

 The first column and third column represent the nodes with differential edges, the second column stands for the differential edges detected under which condition

-Output file will be saved as *.csv format
+* Graphic output:

-* Differential network will be plotted in color-coded graph
+	* Differential network: will be plotted in color-coded graph

-## Code File:

-* General file: DDN 2.1 package example
-* Main function: DDN.py

-Please use Jupyter Notebook to open the .ipynb file

-## Demo
+## DDN Demo

 * Simulated data by SynTreN